 - 2 of 4 Review Stage

 - The first step is to log into your mygreatlakes.org account and start at My Repayment Plan.
 You can compare plans and will be asked to select the loans for which you want to change repayment plans.

 - Then, we'll link you to StudentLoans.gov so you can complete your IBR/Pay As You Earn/ICR Repayment Plan Request.
-Or, if you decide to submit a paper request, you'll be able to download the Income-Driven Repayment Plan Request and be asked to complete it and mail it to us.
+Or, if you must submit a paper request, you'll be asked to download the Income-Driven Repayment Plan Request, complete it, and submit it to us.

 Make sure you've gathered all of the information you'll need to apply.